renatomaia/coutil/doc/manual.md

 Await
 -----

-An _await function_ is a function that suspends the execution of the calling coroutine (like [`coroutine.yield`](http://www.lua.org/manual/5.3/manual.html#pdf-coroutine.yield)), but also implies that the coroutine will be resumed on some specitic condition.
+An _await function_ suspends the execution of the calling coroutine (like [`coroutine.yield`](http://www.lua.org/manual/5.3/manual.html#pdf-coroutine.yield)), but also implies that the coroutine will be resumed on some specitic condition.